-The Stand, the Original Stephen King Novel and its Adaptations, in the Covid era (PCA/ACA, Stephen King Area, panel/roundtable) (**NEWLY** EXTENDED DEADLINE; AMENDED SUBMISSION GUIDELINES)
+The Stand, the Original Stephen King Novel and its Adaptations, in the Covid era (PCA/ACA, Stephen King Area, panel/roundtable) (EXTENDED DEADLINE)

 In crises, many of us turn to literature and other forms of popular culture not only for comfort, but for insight, guidance.
 So it is in the "Covid era," that we have turned to "pandemic literature" and related forms for popular Culture, including Stephen King’s The Stand (1978, 1990) and its adaptations to date (1994, on television, and 2008 and 2012, in comics).
-Already provocative, the phenomenon is all the more so for Josh Boone's new television adaptation, to appear in the midst of the continuing pandemic, from December 17, 2020 through February 11, 2021 (http://www.imdb.com/video/vi2525675801).
-More so still, King, in writing the finale’s screenplay, has extended the original’s conclusion.
+Already provocative, the phenomenon is all the more so for Josh Boone's recent television adaptation, appearing amidst the ongoing pandemic, from December 17, 2020 through February 11, 2021 (http://www.imdb.com/video/vi2525675801).
+More so still, King, in writing the finale’s screenplay, has enriched the original’s conclusion.
 The intended panel/roundtable will explore the phenomenon as a whole, from a variety of perspectives.

 All approaches are welcome.